f-erm/SODAR/README.md

 ## Authors

-* Coral Fustero-Torre
+* Original author: Coral Fustero-Torre
+* Fork modifications: Ferdinand Ermel

+## Changes
+This fork adds the following features:
+- Extend support from fastq.gz files to files of arbitrary file type
+- Support for different technology types, e.g PacBio instead of Illumina
+- Allow for files in arbitrary depth, replacing the previous "list/folder" option
+- Add python script to automatically handle SODAR project creation and file upload
+- Allow for individual samples to be given by designated location
+- Automatic validation of sample sheets
+- Centralised file name adjustements, simplifying adaptation to unseen naming schemes
+- Confirm if MD5s already exist and only compute if not already present
+- Minor bug fixes

 ## Setup

-For setting up the pipeline, three configuration files need to be modified.
+For setting up the pipeline, two configuration files need to be modified.
 See the *Usage* section for more details.

 ### Configuration files

 * **config.yaml** contains all pipeline parameters.
 * **samples.tsv**: contains metadata annotations.
 An example file can be downloaded, have in mind not all columns will be necessary.

-# Usage
+## Usage

 ### 1. Set up the environment